Drakmario/Meteoric-Docs/README.md

 - A new Help Menu interface
 - Remaking of current commands
 - At least 1 or more new commands to each category
-- A much much more!
+- And much much more!

 More information will be release soon, I just wanted to give you all a heads up V3 is releasing soon.